Tex Thompson: Publishing history

-Originally introduced as an independently wealthy adventurer named "Tex" Tomson, the hero regularly used a gift for detective skills to solve crimes he heard about or came across.
+Originally introduced as an independently wealthy adventurer named "Tex" Thomson, the hero regularly used a gift for detective skills to solve crimes he heard about or came across.
 He also explored hidden societies and fought spies and terrorists who threatened America.
 Starting with his second story, Tex was often seen in the company of his overweight, good-natured friend Bob Daley.
 Another frequent ally during his earliest adventures was Gargantua T. Potts, a black character designed around racist stereotypes.
 Gargantua had exaggerated features, spoke in broken English, and was simple-minded and highly emotional.
-He acted as a servant of Tex Tomson, whom he called "Mr. Tex".
+He acted as a servant of Tex Thomson, whom he called "Mr. Tex".

 In Action Comics #26 (1940), readers were told Gargantua had left Tex's company to pursue his own fate.
 The same issue had Tex receive a warning to stay away from "Maloney".
 Tex later met and befriended District Attorney Maloney, becoming the DA's special investigator.
 The same story also introduced the mysterious Miss X, who didn't wear a costume or mask but hid her identity with the aid of a fedora and dark glasses.
 Later on, Tex met Maloney's daughter, first called Janice then later called Peggy (later comics corrected this by saying her full name was Margaret Janice Maloney, and that she called herself "Peggy" as is common with some people named Margaret).
 The stories strongly implied Peggy was Miss X and Tex himself came to this conclusion, but it was never confirmed in-story.
 Maloney and Miss X dropped out of Tex's stories during 1941.

 To take advantage of the rising popularity of superheroes, Action Comics #33 (1941) rebranded Tex as a masked hero called Mr. America, armed him with a whip.
 The initial idea was that Tex was believed dead and left his identity behind to now act exclusively as Mr. America, similar to the earlier heroes the Lone Ranger and the Spirit, but this idea was dropped after a few months and Tex resumed a civilian identity under his real name.
 In Action Comics #42, his friend Bob Daley became "Fatman", a costumed sidekick who mainly provided comic relief or acted as someone Mr. America would need to frequently save.
 The same issue featured Mr. America endow his cape with the power of flight (similar to a magic flying carpet) thanks to special chemical treatments and a remote control built into his sash.
 In several stories, Mr. America fights spies and operatives of the Axis Powers.
 Many of these enemies, particularly those who are meant to be Japanese, are designed around cultural stereotypes and Yellow Peril ideas.